Jean-Francois-C/Webshell-upload-techniques/README.md

           - Example: http://target_IP/<path>/webshell.jsp?cmd=whoami
 ```

-##### Example 5 - Webshell upload by abusing a CMS Website admin console protected by a weak administrator password
+##### Technique 5 - Webshell upload by abusing a CMS Website admin console protected by a weak administrator password
 If you have admin privileges over a CMS such as WordPress, Kentico, DotNetNuke, Drupal, Joomla [...] then you can upload a webshell and execute OS command.
 ```
 Example 1 - WorPress